-- Encourage appropriate management (including tree management and new planting) of the woodland and agricultural land in order to retain their amenity value in the long term. - Encourage and support appropriate survey and recording of surviving historic industrial features within the Character Area (these were largely omitted from the 1998 Cornwall Archaeological Unit investigation), to improve knowledge and underpin future management. - Continue to explore the potential for improved public access to historic features such as the ropewalk and ponds and areas which would potentially be of significant public amenity.
+- Encourage and support appropriate survey and recording of surviving historic industrial features within the Character Area (these were largely omitted from the 1998 Cornwall Archaeological Unit investigation), to improve knowledge and underpin future management. - Continue to explore the potential for improved public access to historic features such as the ropewalk and ponds and areas which would potentially be of significant public amenity.